xplosionmind/old.tommi.space/_notes/public/Apps.md

 ## Infinite lists

-Lists with a looooot of apps which are too valuable to be forgotten
+Lists with a ton of apps which are too valuable to be forgotten

 - [awesome-macOS](https://github.com/iCHAIT/awesome-macOS)
 - [awesome-command-line-apps](https://github.com/herrbischoff/awesome-command-line-apps)